 The plugin also lets you manage your whitelist, blacklist, and trusted IPs.

 How to Fix the Most Common Issues with the WordPress Login

-Logging in your WordPress site is a quick and easy task.
-Yet some users — you? — might have experienced some issues when trying to access their WordPress site.
+Logging into your WordPress site is a quick and easy task.
+Yet some users— and you?—might have experienced some issues when trying to access their WordPress site.
 Such issues usually fall under one of the following scenarios:

 Let’s have a look at both and see how to address them!

 WordPress Login: Password Lost/Forgot